yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 ### Is the Feedback/Refinment step important?

 Can we just generate multiple outputs instead of refining using feedback?
 The authors ran an experiment to validate this.
 They used the LLM to generate 4 samples (without any feedback and refinment) and asked humans to annotate if a single reponse generated by Self-Refine is better than *all* 4 samples genreated.
 They reported scores only for two tasks - acronym generation and sentiment reversal.
 Their results clearly show that humans preferred the Self-Refine generations more often.
 However, they don't mention how they generated the multiple samples.
-It seems they used ChatGPT so I'm assuming they just ran it 4 times per input, rather then trying a more common sampling approach.
+It seems they used ChatGPT so I'm assuming they just ran it four times per input, rather then trying a more common sampling approach.
 Also, based on Figure 7 in the paper, it seems that ChatGPT with a single reponse performed better than this multi-sample approach on this experiment.
-Experimental setup matters.
+Experimental setup matters and it seems they overlooked this one.

 This experiment is actually a good segway to the next paper.

 ## Self Consistency (ICLR 2023)
 Paper: [Self-Consistency Improves Chain of Thought Reasoning in Language Models](https://arxiv.org/pdf/2203.11171)
 Code: N/A

 The authors nicely refer to this appraoch as "it acts more like a “self-ensemble” that works on top of a single language model".

 1. Start with a prompt containing some manually written chain-of-thought examples.
 2. Instead of generating just one response, we ask for several using different sampling techniques (like temperature sampling).
-3. Finally, we use majority voting to pick the most "consistent" answer. (there's a task specific parser to extrat the answer from each response such as parsing the first numerical part after the model generates “The answer is ")
+3. Finally, we use majority voting to pick the most "consistent" answer. (there's a task specific parser to extrat the answer from each response, such as parsing the first numerical part after the model generates “The answer is ")

 There are different sampling techniques to try.
 They did an ablation study and concluded that self-consistency is generally robust to sampling strategies and parameters.

 Importantly, they also showed that self consistency works better than beam search decoding with the same number of beams.
 Their explanation is that self consistency with sampling generates more diverse samples than beam search.

 Limitation - while they showed gains with 5-10 samples, the best results come from using around 40 samples.
-That's a lot of generations, which can get pretty expensive and slow.
-Not very practical.
+That's a lot of generations, which is not very practical.

- I've seen many papers apply self consistency with their approach to improve results further.
+I've seen many papers that apply self consistency with their approach to improve results further.
 It seems widely known but maybe not widely adopted in practice.

-Some relevant related work: Reflexion (Shinn et al., 2023) and Self-Correction (Welleck et al., 2022).
+Some relevant work includes Reflexion (Shinn et al., 2023) and Self-Correction (Welleck et al., 2022).
+In the Appendix, I discuss another paper (LEAP) that fits this category, but I didn’t have enough space to include it here.

 # Active Prompting (ACL 2024)